Measurement of the B+ Production Cross Section in pp Collisions at sqrt(s) = 7 TeV: Abstract

 where $n_\text{sig}(\ptb)$ and $n_\text{sig}(\ayb)$ are the fitted signal yields in the given bin, $\epsilon(\ptb)$ and $\epsilon(\ayb)$ are the efficiencies in each bin for a $\PB^+$ meson produced with $\ptb>5\GeV$ and $\ayb<2.4$ to pass all the selection criteria, $\Delta \ptb$ is the bin size in $\ptb$, and $\Delta \yb = 2\,\Delta\!\ayb$ is the bin size in $\yb$.
 The total branching fraction ${\cal B}$ is the product of the individual branching fractions ${\cal B}(\psik) = (1.014\pm 0.034)\times 10^{-3}$ and ${\cal B}(\psimumu)=(5.93\pm 0.06)\times 10^{-2}$~\cite{PDG2010}.
 The factor of two in the denominator of Eq.~\ref{eq:Xsec} takes into account the choice of quoting the cross section for a single charge (taken to be $\PB^+$), while $n_{\rm sig}$ includes both charge states.
 All efficiencies, $\epsilon(\ptb)$ or $\epsilon(\ayb)$, are calculated separately in each bin, and account for bin-to-bin migrations (a few percent) due to the resolution on the measured momentum and rapidity.

 The cross section is affected by several sources of systematic uncertainty arising from the signal yields, efficiencies, branching fractions, and luminosity.
 Uncertainties of the signal yields arise from potential fit biases and imperfect knowledge of the PDF parameters ($2$--$5\%$), $ct$ resolution function ($1$--$2\%$), and the effects of final-state radiation on the signal shape in $\MB$ ($<1\%$).
 Uncertainties of the trigger ($2\%$), muon identification ($1\%$), and tracking ($1$--$4\%$) efficiencies are all determined directly from data.
 The contribution ($1$--$4\%$) related to the $\PB^+$ momentum spectrum is evaluated by reweighting the shape of the $\ptb$ distribution generated with \PYTHIA to match the spectrum predicted by \MCATNLO $3.4$~\cite{MCNLO}.
-An uncertainty of $1.5\%$ is assigned to the efficiency of the vertex quality requirement, which is cross-checked in data by performing a fit on the inclusive sample after removing this selection.
+An uncertainty of $1.5\%$ is assigned to the efficiency of the vertex quality requirement.
 The effect of tracker misalignment on the cross sections due to variations in the signal yields and efficiencies is estimated to be approximately $2\%$ using samples simulated with a different alignment than the nominal one.
 The total systematic uncertainty of the cross section measurement in each bin is computed as the sum in quadrature of the individual uncertainties, and is summarized in Table~\ref{tab:results}.
 In addition, there are common uncertainties of $3.5\%$ from the branching fractions and $11\%$ from the luminosity measurement~\cite{EWK-10-004}.